| The charade of education reform

 epidemic of attention deficit disorder that requires over 4 million children to

+be drugged daily with Ritalin.
 What this latest reform actually does is accelerate the takeover of public education

 by the federal government.
 And that is why the liberals just love it.
 When George